-Diane McGregor is the Manager of Parenting Now and the Editor of the website.
+Diane McGregor is the Manager of Parenting Now.
 She is also a parent, a caring adult, a therapist and a parenting educator—roles that seem to easily blend in her work and her writing.
-Diane is also often on our chat line so if you see her there, reach out and start a conversation.
 You can read more about Diane on our Let’s Talk Parenting page.

 There are excellent resources in our community that would be able to help you talk through any concerns you have.

 The Walk In Counselling Clinic at KW Counselling Services is available, every Thursday from 12:00 to 6:00 pm.

 Front Door provides walk in services for youth as well as families.
 Check out their website for times and locations.

 The Parenting Now CHAT Line is staffed by an experienced parent from 10am to 10pm, Monday to Friday and from 6pm to 10pm Saturdays and Sundays.
 We are available to talk about this or any other parenting concern you have.

 FamilyCompassWR is a website that can link you to the full range of services for children, youth and families in Waterloo Region.
 If you are concerned about your child or teen, click through to the I have a Concern page and you can be guided to the appropriate starting point agency.